Rereading My Childhood — The Baby-Sitters Club #16: Jessi’s Secret Language

 I know it sounds funny to announce it like that.
 If we were white, I wouldn’t have to, because you would probably assume we were white.
 But when you’re a minority, things are different.

 Take that, reader, with your preconceived notions on race!
-I hate you tell you, Jessi, that white is still the default race and it is bullshit.
+I hate you tell you, Jessi — white is still the default race and it is bullshit.
 If someone doesn’t expressly say that a character is a different race, it’s assumed they’re white.
 Just look at when a character that has never been plainly stated as a white person is cast with a black actor.
 A bunch of man babies get all pissy.
 Jessi spills the tea right here.

 She goes on to lament that in her old neighborhood in New Jersey, black and white families mixed.
 In Stoneybrook, black families are an anomaly.
 She talks about how she can’t tell if the people of Stoneybrook don’t like black people (are racist) or are wary of them because they’ve never encountered other black people (are racist).
 Either way, not a great look, Stoneybrook.
-I guess it’s not as idyllic as we’re lead to believe.
+I guess it’s not as idyllic as we’re led to believe.

 At the BSC meeting, we get to meet all the girls, including long explanations about Claudia’s wild clothing that the other mothers wouldn’t let them wear.
 I still have no idea why palm tree earrings are so frowned upon by the generation that streaked, dropped acid, and had sex in front of Jimi Hendrix at Woodstock.
 If someone could explain that one to me, I’d appreciate it.

 A new client calls the BSC — the Braddocks.
-They are looking for a baby-sitter willing to sit regularly for a deaf child and his sister and they want the baby-sitter to learn Ameslan.
+They are looking for a babysitter willing to sit regularly for a deaf child and his sister and they want the babysitter to learn Ameslan.
 Our resident linguist takes the job.

 During Jessi’s next dance class, her instructor Mademoiselle Noelle (my first instinct would be to name the ballet instructor Mademoiselle Baguette, but I am a jerk) announces the parts for Coppelia.
 Jessi earns the role of Swanilda — the lead.
 Two other girls, Katie Beth and Hilary, implant the idea that Jessi didn’t actually earn the role and Mademoiselle Noelle is just playing favorites.
-Mrs. Ramsey tries to reassure her that Mademoiselle Jones would not jeopardize the recital just to play favorites.
+Mrs. Ramsey tries to reassure her daughter that Mademoiselle Jones would not jeopardize the recital just to play favorites.

 Jessi has her meeting with the Braddocks.
 It’s not an official baby-sitting session — it’s just to explain the unusual demands of sitting for Matt, who is deaf.
 Mrs. Braddock introduces Jessi to American Sign Language and lends her a signing dictionary.
 It’s a good introduction to any kid who hasn’t heard of ASL and goes over the basics of signing in a frank, informative way.
 Mrs. Braddock also adds a little bit about the history of ASL.